Caribbean Beauty & Personal Care Market 2025: Brands, Segments & Growth Drivers

 Within the broader Latin America and Caribbean cosmetics market, which reached US$8.4 billion in value in 2024, beauty, make-up, and skin care preparations dominate at 81% of total consumption volume (IndexBox, 2024).
 The Dominican Republic stands out as one of the highest per-capita cosmetics consumers in the sub-region, at 1.4 kg per person annually, trailing only Chile at 1.8 kg (IndexBox, 2024).

-Online sales accounted for 9.2% of Caribbean beauty revenue in 2024 (Statista, 2024), a figure that understates actual consumer digital engagement, since social commerce transactions through Instagram DMs and WhatsApp are frequently not captured by formal retail data.
+Online channel penetration for beauty products remains relatively low across most Caribbean markets, though the formal figures significantly understate actual consumer digital engagement, since social commerce transactions through Instagram DMs and WhatsApp are frequently not captured by formal retail data.
 This gap represents both a measurement challenge and a market opportunity for brands willing to build native social commerce capabilities.

 Country-by-Country Market Comparison